 Demand in the snack food industry has held strong despite increased competition and rapidly changing preferences.

 The market is benefiting from shoppers choosing to spend their dollars on gourmet and healthy snack products to incorporate into their on-the-go lifestyles.

 Mintel found that 31% of Australian consumers say that they sometimes eat snacks instead of having a meal and millennials are more likely than any other generation to snack four times or more during the day.

-Busy lifestyles mean that people have started replacing meals with snacks and eating things which wouldn’t have previously been described as snacks (more as part of a meal), like hot chips or sandwiches, for example.
+Busy lifestyles mean that people have started replacing meals with snacks and eating things which wouldn’t have previously been described as snacks like hot chips or sandwiches.
 The 'three meals a day' model seems to be no more.